Warning: Mild Spoilers

 The movie is stripped back in its production with an emphasis on the complex characters.
 The acting is beautifully authentic with Keith Kupferer delivering one of the best performances of the year so far.
 Through just his body language, he is able to tell a complicated story, while appearing as such a normal person.
 He presents a very realistic portrayal of grief.
 His character truly feels like someone you would know in real life, which makes his character all that more relatable, and makes his pain all that more real.
 His relationship with Daisy has its ups and downs, but ultimately is extremely heartwarming in an ordinary way.

 Daisy is another greatly complex character.
 She sees Dan’s potential for growth and tries to push him towards it.
-She is loud and unafraid to challenge societal norms, regularly pointing out the absurdity of the expectation to be quiet and calm about such monumental traumatic events.
+She is loud and unafraid to challenge societal norms, regularly pointing out the absurdity of the expectation to be quiet and calm about such monumental events.
 She comes across as smart and nuanced, and is oftentimes difficult to read.
 Her personality grows on the audience as she is always unapologetically herself.
-Some of her actions don’t make sense at first, but once the story unfolds, she is a deeply relatable person.
-Her mom, Sharon, is seen as the only family member back to “normal” after their loss.
-However, she heartbreakingly reveals her own internal struggle at the end of the film.
+Some of her actions don’t make sense at first, but once the story unfolds, she is a deeply sympathetic character.
+Her mom, Sharon, is seen as the stable rock of the family, giving those around her the freedom to experience their own journeys.
+It would be easy for the filmmakers to leave her character here – but they don’t.
+Everyone has their own journey and is uniquely human.

 The film beautifully adopts the method of “show, don’t tell”.
 The idea of Dan having to act out what he does not understand on stage is brilliantly written.
-There are a couple times where things line up almost too perfectly to be believable though.
+Although being on the nose with clichés may be the point, there are certainly a couple times where things line up a little too perfectly – taking away from the realism.

 The film takes its time revealing the backstory, which has both its benefits and drawbacks.
 When the information surfaces, it brings a new meaning to the film.
-This delay of information makes the film feel a bit more real, as not everyone who interacts with the characters immediately knows their story.
+This delay of information makes the film feel a bit more like real life, as in the real world, most people never know the full story of those around them.
 We, as an audience, have to get to know Dan, Daisy, and Sharon before it is revealed why they make certain decisions.
-However, this aspect of the film does make the beginning of the movie a bit too vague at times.

 Overall, Kelly O’ Sullivan and Alex Thompson’s Ghostlight is an eloquently emotional story of an ordinary family of characters.
 The film’s understated production highlights the intricate qualities and deep layers of the characters, making their journey through grief and healing profoundly relatable.
 With some of the best acting, writing, and directing of the year, Ghostlight is a wonderful film and a must-see for anyone who appreciates authentic storytelling.